-The primary panel facilitator was staff member in Accessible Teaching, Learning, and Assessment Systems (ATLAS) with more than 20 years of experience facilitating focus groups and panel-type studies (e.g., alignment, standard setting) and 20 years of experience in alternate assessment.
-The secondary facilitator was an ATLAS staff member with over 15 years of experience in special education, with five years of experience in alternate assessment, expertise in secondary transition, and five years of experience teaching students with significant cognitive disabilities (SCD).
+The primary panel facilitator was a staff member in Accessible Teaching, Learning, and Assessment Systems (ATLAS) with more than 20 years of experience facilitating focus groups and panel-type studies (e.g., alignment, standard setting) and 20 years of experience in alternate assessment.
+The secondary facilitator was an ATLAS staff member with more than 12 years of experience with disability-related research and training projects, and an additional 12 years of experience in mental health practice/teaching/research/training, and with expertise in issues impacting transition to adulthood for individuals with complex needs.
 A third ATLAS staff member with expertise supporting meetings and special events provided technical support and managed the online meeting software, materials, and recording.